Richmond Park: 20th and 21st centuries

-The oil painting Richmond Park (1913) by Arthur George Bell is in the collection of the London Transport Museum.
+Spencer Gore's painting Wood in Richmond Park is held at the Birmingham Art Gallery.

 Spencer Gore's painting Richmond Park, thought to have been painted in the autumn of 1913 or shortly before the artist's death in March 1914, was exhibited at the Paterson and Carfax Gallery in 1920.
 In 1939 it was exhibited in Warsaw, Helsinki and Stockholm by the British Council as Group of Trees.
-It is now in the collection of the Tate Gallery under its original title but is not currently on display.
+It is now in the Tate's collection under its original title but is not currently on display.
 The painting is one of a series of landscapes painted in Richmond Park during the last months of Gore's life.
 According to Tate curator Helena Bonett, Gore's early death from pneumonia, two months before what would have been his 36th birthday, was brought on by his painting outdoors in Richmond Park in the cold and wet winter months.
 It is not certain where in the park the picture was made but a row of trees close to the pond near Cambrian Gate has a very close resemblance to those in the painting.
-Another Gore painting, with the same title (Richmond Park), painted in 1914, is at the Ashmolean Museum.
+Another Gore painting, with the same title (Richmond Park), painted in 1914, is at the Ashmolean Museum in Oxford.
 His painting Wood in Richmond Park is in the Birmingham Art Gallery's collection.

-The oil painting Autumn, Richmond Park by Alfred James Munnings is at the Sir Alfred Munnings Art Museum in Colchester.

-Chinese artist Chiang Yee wrote and illustrated several books while living in Britain.
+Chinese artist Chiang Yee (1903–1977) wrote and illustrated several books while living in Britain.
 Deer in Richmond Park is Plate V in his book The Silent Traveller in London, published in 1938.

-Trees, Richmond Park, Surrey, painted in 1938 by Francis Ferdinand Maurice Cook, is in the Manchester Art Gallery's collection.

-Richmond Park No 2 by the English Impressionist painter Laura Knight is at the Royal Academy of Arts.

-In Richmond Park (1962) by James Andrew Wykeham Simons is at the UCL Art Museum at University College London.

 Kenneth Armitage (1916–2002) made a series of sculptures and drawings of oak trees in Richmond Park between 1975 and 1986.
 His collage and etching Richmond Park: Tall Figure with Jerky Arms (1981) is in the British Government Art Collection and is on display at the British Embassy in Prague.
 The Government Art Collection also holds Armitage's Richmond Park: Two Trees with White Trunks (1975), and Richmond Park: Five Trees, Grey Sky (1979).
 His bronze sculpture Richmond Oak (1985–86) is displayed at the British Embassy in Brasilia, Brazil.

+The oil painting Richmond Park (1913) by Arthur George Bell is in the collection of the London Transport Museum.
+The oil painting Autumn, Richmond Park by Alfred James Munnings is at the Sir Alfred Munnings Art Museum in Colchester.
+Trees, Richmond Park, Surrey, painted in 1938 by Francis Ferdinand Maurice Cook, is in the Manchester Art Gallery's collection.
+Richmond Park No 2 by the English Impressionist painter Laura Knight is at the Royal Academy of Arts.
+In Richmond Park (1962) by James Andrew Wykeham Simons is at the UCL Art Museum at University College London.
 Queen Mary's Hospital, Roehampton holds Richmond Park Morning, London (2004) by Bob Rankin and Richmond Park, London (2005–06), a panel of five oil paintings by Yvonne Fletcher.